Residents are being urged to look out for letters dropping onto doormats from this week reminding them to check their voter details are up-to-date.

 Daventry District Council (DDC) is sending the forms to every household in the district as part of its annual individual voter registration canvass.

-Failure to respond could mean a person won’t appear on the Electoral Register, which means they will also not be able to cast their vote in upcoming elections and referendums.
+Failure to respond when asked to do so could mean a person won’t appear on the Electoral Register, which means they will also not be able to cast their vote in upcoming elections and referendums.

-Residents who don’t receive their form can register online at www.gov.uk/register-to-vote, or contact the elections team at Daventry District Council on 01327 871100.
+Anyone who misplaces or does not receive their form can register to vote online at or alternatively contact the elections team at Daventry District Council on 01327 871100.

 For more information, visit our annual canvass page